decentraland/adr/content/ADR-400-render-to-texture.md

 ## Rendering

-The `TextureCamera` component creates a new texture, and renders the viewpoint from this entity onto that texture.
+The `TextureCamera` component creates a new texture, and renders all meshes with intersecting layers, from the viewpoint of this entity, into that texture.
 The texture can then be used via a `VideoTexture` with `video_player_entity` set to the camera entity.

+If the `volume` field is non-zero, the camera entity should also act as an audio receiver for audio sources with an intersecting layer.

 ```
 option (common.ecs_component_id) = 1207;